LYRA-Block-Lattice/LYRA-Docs/Why-Lyra-Is-Already-a-DeFi-Solution.md

 Since creation of such a decentralized liquidity pool is not a trivial task, we postponed its implementation to [phase 2 of Lyra project](https://docs.lyra.live/lyra-network-1/practical-applications).
-However, we have defined a path forward already on design and implementation - it is going to be done as a [**Multisig Deposit Vault for Decentralized Digital Asset Tokenization**](https://github.com/LYRA-Block-Lattice/LYRA-Docs/blob/master/Multisig%20Deposit%20Vault%20for%20Decentralized%20Digital%20Asset%20Tokenization.md).
+However, we have defined a path forward already on design and implementation - it is going to be done as a [Multisig Deposit Vault for Decentralized Digital Asset Tokenization](https://github.com/LYRA-Block-Lattice/LYRA-Docs/blob/master/Multisig%20Deposit%20Vault%20for%20Decentralized%20Digital%20Asset%20Tokenization.md).
 Once implemented, the Multisig Deposit Vault will unlock a Pandora box of additional DeFi use cases defined in the original white paper.
 We just need more time and support from people who want to participate in the DeFi revolution.